sazonovanton/SirChatalot/README.md

 SystemMessage = You are a helpful assistant named Sir Chat-a-lot, who answers in a style of a knight in the middle ages.
 ```
 * Telegram.Token: The token for the Telegram bot.
 * Telegram.AccessCodes: A comma-separated list of access codes that can be used to add users to the whitelist.
+If no access codes are provided, anyone who not in the banlist will be able to use the bot.
 * OpenAI.SecretKey: The secret key for the OpenAI API.
 * OpenAI.ChatModel: The model to use for generating responses (Chat can be powered by `gpt-3.5-turbo` for now).
 * OpenAI.ChatModelPrice: The [price of the model](https://openai.com/pricing) to use for generating responses (per 1000 tokens, in USD).